-The Academic Grievance Office functions to assist Aquinas students in the resolution of academic controversies they may have with faculty or staff.
-While difficult to define, an academic grievance is generally understood to mean a student-initiated complaint against a faculty member as regards conduct alleged to be in violation of fair procedure in an academic matter.
-It is to be noted that a course grade is not normally considered a proper subject for an academic grievance, unless the grade reflects an alleged violation of process and/or policy.
+The Academic Grievance Office functions to assist Aquinas students in the resolution of academic conflicts they may have with faculty or staff.
+An academic grievance is generally understood to mean a student-initiated complaint against a faculty or staff member regarding academic conduct alleged to be in violation of fair procedure.
+A course grade is not normally considered a proper subject for an academic grievance, unless the grade reflects an alleged violation of process and/or policy.
 The full Academic Grievance Policy is available at aquinas.edu/policies.